oxidecomputer/windows-image-builder/DEVELOPMENT.md

 administrator rights.
 Handed a directory it reads that instead, which is how an ISO someone has already mounted gets used.

+`hive.rs` adds two EMS elements to the media's BCD stores.
+It declines rather than risks the hive.

 The project started with a script that managed to get an image to boot, then that moved into a Javascript plugin with the idea that maybe it could be a browser plugin.
 The large media handling caused that idea to almost, but not fully work.
 After working through bugs,